U.S. Route 17 in South Carolina: Georgia state line to Charleston

-US 17 enters South Carolina in Jasper County as a two-lane road and, within 8 mi, enters Hardeeville, where it becomes a four-lane configuration.
+US 17 enters South Carolina in Jasper County as a four-lane divided highway and, within 8 mi, enters Hardeeville, where it becomes a four-lane configuration.
 US 17 intersects I-95 at exit 5 in Hardeeville and after the intersection with US 321, runs parallel to I-95 until Ridgeland, where it merges with the Interstate at exit 22 until Point South.
 At Point South, US 17 leaves I-95 at exit 33 and heads eastward into northern Beaufort County, sharing a concurrency with US 21 until Gardens Corner.
 US 21 splits off to Beaufort while US 17 heads northeast into the ACE Basin and Colleton County.
-Once in Jacksonboro, the road enters into Charleston County crossing over the Edisto River and regaining a four-lane configuration for the remainder of the state.
+Once in Jacksonboro, the road enters into Charleston County crossing over the Edisto River.
 The road passes through several rural communities as it approaches Charleston from the west.
 Just before the interchange with I-526, major commercial development starts and continues into the West Ashley neighborhood of Charleston.
 The route then approaches the Ashley River.